Someone from the Denver Dads Group recently asked me a question about potty training his son. I thought I’d share some advice.

-Here’s my set up: Go to Home Depot and buy a plastic lined paper drop cloth in the paint section.
+Here’s my setup: Go to Home Depot and buy a plastic lined paper drop cloth in the paint section.
 Lay it out on the floor and place a small toddler potty there and one in the bathroom.
 You can also put a training seat and stool on your toilet, or whatever he’s going to use.
-Toss toys and books all over the drop cloth, turn on Sesame Street (specifically because it’s 1 hour… and because it’s Sesame Street).
+Toss toys and books all over the drop cloth, turn on Sesame Street (specifically, because it’s one hour… and because it’s Sesame Street).

 Don’t have him stand and aim.
 Again, think drunk adult and ease of use.
 Standing will come.